-It seems strange to me that there is apparently money to fund an Art Crime Team to ensure those who can afford to spend hundreds, thousands, or more on wine don’t get ripped off, when there apparently isn’t enough to make sure that the people of, say, Flint Michigan have drinkable water.
+It’s strange there’s money for a special team to ensure those spending thousands on wine don’t get ripped off.
+But there apparently isn’t enough to make sure that the people of, say, Flint, Michigan have drinkable water.

 And somehow I don’t imagine anyone will be jailed for ten years over the ‘fake water’ flowing through their pipes (where ‘fake’ now means ‘not what you paid for’).